KShaz/MilCamo/README.md

 # MilCamo: A Lightweight Transformer-Based Framework for Human Camouflage Detection

-This is the official PyTorch implementation of MilCamo, a Lightweight Transformer-Based framework designed for camouflaged object detection (COD) across four datasets (CAMO, COD10K, CHAMELEON, NC4K, ACD1K and a compiled dataset HuCOD).
+This is the official python implementation of MilCamo, a Lightweight Transformer-Based framework designed for camouflaged object detection (COD) across benchmark datasets CAMO, COD10K, CHAMELEON, NC4K, ACD1K and a compiled dataset HuCOD.

 # Requirements
 tensorflow==2.17.0